top of page

 Portal: The preferred contact method is through the secure Messages tab within the patient portal, which is integrated with your electronic medical record and checked throughout the day.
 This allows efficient responses and faster resolutions (for example, medication refill requests).
 Phone: You may also call the main office number at 512-681-2907 and leave a message.
 Messages are checked several times per day during business hours and generally returned promptly, except on weekends and holidays.
 Every effort will be made to respond to your call within 1-2 business days.
 Emergency: Occasionally issues arise prompting urgent, after-hours calls.
 Typically, these issues can either wait until the next day (for example, refills) or require more immediate evaluation at an urgent care center or emergency room.
 If you need more rapid attention or are in crisis, call 911 immediately or report to the nearest emergency room or psychiatric hospital.
 There is a psychiatric emergency department located in the emergency room at the Dell Seton Medical Center at UT.

-• What precautions are you taking for COVID-19?
+• What precautions are you taking for COVID-19 or other infectious diseases?

 Patient health and safety is naturally important to my practice.
-Both in-person and virtual appointments are available, allowing you to determine what is safest.
-I do ask that if you are scheduled for an in-person appointment and are experiencing symptoms consistent with COVID-19 (or have had recent known exposure or positive test), that we reschedule the appointment to be virtual.
+Both in-person and virtual appointments are available, allowing you to determine what is safest (for yourself and for me!).
+If you are experiencing symptoms consistent with an acute infectious illness or COVID-19 (or have had recent known exposure or positive test), then we can reschedule the appointment or switch the appointment to a virtual meeting (telepsychiatry).
+I do the same so as not to potentially spread illness among my patients.

 bottom of page